iOliverNguyen/ujson/README.md

 ## Motivation

-Sometimes we just want to make some minimal changes to a json document, or do some generic transformations without fully unmarshalling it.
-For example, removing [blacklist fields](https://pkg.go.dev/github.com/olvrng/ujson#example-Walk-RemoveBlacklistFields2) from response json.
+Sometimes we just want to make some minimal changes to a JSON document, or do some generic transformations without fully unmarshalling it.
+For example, removing [blacklist fields](https://pkg.go.dev/github.com/olvrng/ujson#example-Walk-RemoveBlacklistFields2) from response JSON.
 Why spend all the cost on unmarshalling into a `map[string]interface{}` just to immediate marshal it again.

 The following code is taken from [StackOverflow](https://stackoverflow.com/questions/35441254/making-minimal-modification-to-json-data-without-a-structure-in-golang?ref=hackernoon.com):